breaches-net/website/content/breaches/bannerbit-com.md

 categories = []
 acknowledged = "No"
 +++
 In approximately December 2018, the online ad platform <a href="https://bannerbit.com/" target="_blank" rel="noopener">BannerBit</a> suffered a data breach.
-Containing 213k unique email addresses and plain text passwords, the data was provided to HIBP by a third party.
+Containing 213k unique email addresses and plain text passwords.
 Multiple attempts were made to contact BannerBit, but no response was received.